mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

 ### Embedding the input and output vocabulary

+Embedding is one step when working on natural language processing.
+A given text is split into tokens and each token will then be feed into a model.
+The model will perform its calculations on float numbers instead of discrete integers.
+Each token is replaced by a vector of float numbers having usually 300 dimensions or more.
+Newer and more precise models have more than 1000 dimensions, for each individual token.
+This replacement (of the index) of the token is called embedding.
+The embeddings are calculated using large corpora of texts and then trained via GlovalVectors (GloVe), FastText or Word2Vec.

 If you are going to implement a machine translation system, you may have two languages involved, the source language (e.g. english) and the destination language (e.g. german).
-Both of them have a different vocabulary and also have different embeddings.
+Both of them have a different vocabulary and different statistics also have different embeddings.

 But there are also valid configurations, where the source and the destination language are the same.
 Like when you want to predict the next words of an english input.
-Then you use the same vocabulary as your input and output vocabulary and the same embeddings.
+Then you use the same vocabulary as your input and output vocabulary and the same embeddings for the vorabulary.

 Thus we can have different embeddings depending on the input and the output languages, when they differ and same embeddings, when the input and output language are the same.